• Home

 Cooked crockpot green bean casserole that's been transferred to a white serving bowl.

-Helpful Recipe Tips
+Anne's Recipe Tips

 • Drain the beans well.
 Extra liquid will thin out the sauce.
 Place the green beans in a colander to drain while you're preparing the creamy sauce mixture.

 • Mix the sauce first.
-Stir the soups, milk, soy sauce, garlic, pepper, and onions together before adding the beans.
+Stir the soups, soy sauce, garlic, pepper, and onions together before adding the beans.
 This makes the casserole extra creamy and evenly coated.

 • Don't overcook.
 About 2-½ hours on low is plenty.
 Longer can make the beans too mushy.

-Easy Meal Plan
+Easy Holiday Meal Plan

-• Dessert - One Layer Vanilla Cake with Chocolate Frosting
+• Dessert - Chocolate Chess Pie

 These are my suggestions based on my family's likes.
 Want something different?
 Please review all my main course meals, side dishes, and desserts for more inspiration!